Valentina Behrouzi

 As we've said, one size doesn't fit all and this is true for your onboarding as well.
 People have different levels of what they are comfortable with when it comes to starting a new company.
 This means not every single person will enjoy being the spotlight of a Zoom call with 200 employees.
 Check with your new starters on how they'd like to be introduced to the company, perhaps a simple email or message on Slack will work wonders for them, or introductory calls on a one-to-one basis instead.

+Do you have regular work social events?
+Why not invite new starters before their official start date?
+Optional of course, but this gives them the opportunity to meet the team in a more relaxed, social setting and ease any anxiety before their start date.
 Similar to this, buddy systems can work as a great way of easing in new starters.
 However, depending on the candidate, it's very important that whoever they buddy up with has training or an understanding of different diverse characteristics.
 A lot of the time, underrepresented employees may have to adjust who they are or what they're comfortable with to accommodate the company they're working for, but with the right trainings and policies in place, this can be avoided.
 As always, it’s important to measure, ask for feedback and not be afraid to adjust as you go.

-DEI is a long term project, especially if you’re still in the early stages of implementation.
+DEI is a long-term project, especially if you’re still in the early stages of implementation.
 It's likely you won't see results instantly or even a year down the line.
 This shouldn't deter you from taking the initiative as the benefits far outweigh the time it takes.

 Remember, the next generation of candidates really value diversity and will be expecting these policies in place.
 So if you're not equipped to add equity to their experience and elevate your DEI strategies, there's a chance your business may not survive from excluding the next generation of talent.

 Another tip from our panel to make things slightly less daunting is not to try and tackle everything at once.
-Take a step back, look at what your priorities are depending on your pain points—work on what you can effectively do now and what can be done later down the line.
+Take a step back, and look at what your priorities are depending on your pain points—work on what you can effectively do now and what can be done later down the line.
 Again, always get others involved for feedback and different opinions.

 Thank you to everyone who joined The Breakfast Club!
 If you'd like to connect with our speakers, you can find their details below.